 Services provided by EBP

 Working on behalf of the Swiss Federal Roads Office (FEDRO), EBP joined forces with a planning firm based in Western Switzerland to develop the first edition of the Road Infrastructure part of the Federal Transportation Sectoral Plan (SIN).
-The assignment included gathering basic data, completing the substantive drafting of the text and providing substantive and organizational support for federal decision-making processes and cantonal participation.
+The assignment included gathering basic data, completing the substantive drafting of the text and providing substantive, capturing and mapping the relevant objects in a GIS and organizational support for federal decision-making processes and cantonal participation.